nalbaeksoo/oparal/README.md

 - `-us USER` SQL*Plus username (default: `system`).
 - `-pa PASS` SQL*Plus password (default: `manager`).
 - `-id ID`  Custom instance identifier.
 When omitted, a unique ID is auto-generated.
+- `-hist FILE` Results CSV to base task ordering on.
+Defaults to the most recent file.
 - `-h`     Show help.

 The script scans every directory from `a` to `z` under the specified root.
 Files must be named like `00001-something-sh-N` or `00002-title-sql-N`.
 Shell files are run with `sh` while SQL files are executed via `sqlplus USER/PASS @file`.
 Files are processed in numeric order and after completion the trailing `N` is changed to `Y`.

 During execution a progress line appears every 10 seconds showing completed percentage, the number of running slave processes and how many have been forked in total, along with current CPU, memory, disk and network statistics.
 When finished a results file named `YYYYMMDD_HHMM_INSTANCE.result.csv` is written, containing start time, end time and duration for each file.
 The instance identifier keeps results from concurrent runs separate.

-If a previous results file exists in `.parallel_logs`, the script prompts whether to use those recorded durations when determining the execution order.
-Answering `y` causes longer tasks to start first, balancing work across processes.
+If result files exist in `.parallel_logs`, the script lists each file and indicates which one achieved the shortest total duration.
+It then asks whether to reorder tasks using the selected results file (either the one given with `-hist` or the latest file).